MSc Climate Change Science and Policy

 - training in quantitative analysis of climate datasets.

-Students also choose three optional units, with the opportunity to pursue further training in quantitative skills (for example, statistics, GIS, remote sensing data) and/or further understanding of the context for climate change policy-making (for example, environmental policy and politics, urbanisation, global development, UK policy on agriculture and water).
+Students also choose three optional units, with the opportunity to pursue further training in quantitative skills (for example, statistics, GIS, remote sensing data) and/or further understanding of the context for climate change policy-making (for example, environmental policy and politics, urbanisation, global development).

 Students then undertake a research dissertation project on a climate change-related topic of their choice, with the support of a supervisor from the School of Geographical Sciences.
 The dissertation is submitted in the form of a research paper.